-If you’re building a new website – either with WordPress or another platform – then you need to think carefully about your global design features.
+If you’re building or designing a new website – either with WordPress or another platform – then you need to think carefully about your global design features.
 It’s very important to make sure that you get your UI design right, otherwise you simply won’t be capitalising on your site’s full potential.

 Unfortunately, a lot of people fall into the trap of changing their general design features between different pages or sections of their website.
 Doing this really isn’t a good idea, and in this article I’m going to explain why.

-It’s important to maintain a consistent design throughout your website because:
+If you’re designing an attractive website, it’s important to maintain a consistent design throughout your website because:

 Maintaining A Consistent Design Creates A Professional Appearance